 A will, also called a "last will and testament," can help you protect your family and your property.
 You can use a will to:

 In Wyoming, if you die without a will, your property will be distributed according to state "intestacy" laws.
 Wyoming's intestacy law gives your property to your closest relatives, beginning with your spouse and children.
 If you have neither a spouse nor children, your grandchildren or your parents will get your property.
-This list continues with increasingly distant relatives, including siblings, grandparents, aunts and uncles, cousins, and your spouse's relatives.
+This list continues with increasingly distant relatives, including siblings, grandparents, aunts and uncles, cousins, nieces, and nephews.
 If the court exhausts this list to find that you have no living relatives by blood or marriage, the state will take your property.

 To finalize your will in Wyoming:

 It's best to have "disinterested" witnesses who don't stand to inherit from you rather than "interested" witnesses who do, since interested witnesses can lose the gift you gave them.
 Wyoming Statutes § 2-6-112.

 Holographic wills in Wyoming do not need to be witnessed if you sign it and it is entirely in your handwriting.
 Wyoming Statutes § 2-6-113,

 No, in Wyoming, you do not need to notarize your will to make it legal.

 However, Wyoming allows you to make your will "self-proving" and you'll need to go to a notary if you want to do that.
 A self-proving will speeds up probate because the court can accept the will without contacting the witnesses who signed it.
 Wyoming Statutes § 2-6-114,

 To make your will self-proving, you and your witnesses will go to the notary and sign an affidavit that states who you are and that each of you knew you were signing the will.